HEADSHOTS FOR DANCERS: A Portfolio That Will Get You Booked

 If you want to book a wide range of dance gigs, you need to have a variety of looks.
 Simple!
 A clean commercial shot, an edgy performance image, a fitness and a theatrical shot – a range in your headshots will open more doors for opportunities.
 At the very least you would want to have 2 images: a clean COMMERCIAL HEADSHOT and a FULL-BODY (non-dance) PORTRAIT.

 When you are changing your looks, don’t just switch up your outfits – work on intention and a general feeling of your images.
 Colours, backgrounds, lighting, and mood – all these components help evoke feelings.

 WHAT TO WEAR

 Choose form-fitting outfits that compliment your figure.
 Make sure that the outfits you’re after look great in camera.
 Sometimes what looks good in real life doesn’t work the same way in photos.
 It can be helpful to speak to fellow performers or industry professionals for advice.
 Also, try to keep clear of big brand logos in your outfit, stay neutral and you’ll appeal to more companies.
-Here’s a more in-depth guide on what to wear for your upcoming dance portfolio shoot if you need more tips.
+Have a look at what to wear for a dance photoshoot for a more in-depth guide on what to wear for your upcoming dance portfolio session if you need more tips.

 HAIR and MAKE-UP

 Don’t forget about these.
 When it comes to headshots your hair and make-up are as crucial as what you’re wearing.
 If your budget allows you, hire a professional to help you look your very best.
 I interviewed a professional MUA to share her knowledge and give you some great tips on make-up for a photoshoot, check it out.